Meet the team

 Over the years I have cycled, run, skied, trained with weights, attended boot camps and I’m quite hooked on Obstacle course racing (OCR).

 In recent years my training has revolved around running, Kettlebells, Suspension Training (TRX) and other ‘functional’ training activities such as Battle Ropes and Sandbags.
 I have since gained my Advanced Kettlebell Instructor qualification, which allows me to add a lot of variety to the training that I can deliver.

-I love being a PT and the opportunities it brings to meet and work with so many great people.
+I love being the Senior PT with Celebrate and the opportunities it brings to meet and work with so many great people.
 Helping them to get fitter, stronger, and confident as well as improving their health is a real privilege – which makes my PT’s life of early mornings and late evenings all worthwhile.

 I’ve been involved in sport and fitness for as long as I can remember, playing football at a high level representing Bucks County and Luton FC.
 But after leaving school I worked in an office environment without any opportunity to exercise.
 I continued to play sport and train outside of work until I finally made the decision to follow my heart and work in the fitness industry.